TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-09-18 - Fixes USA Pilot not promoting the Humvee, but taking passenger seat instead <a name='link__20220918__1220_pilot_humvee_passenger'></a>
 **Changes**

-- **TWEAK**: Forbids NO_GARRISON flag objects from entering Humvee.
-NO_GARRISON is unique to Pilot and makes it unable to enter civilian buildings, Tunnels and Bunkers.
-Cursor still appears and it promotes the Humvee when entered.
-Therefore a Vet 3 Humvee can no longer transport Pilots.
+- **TWEAK**: The USA Pilot is no longer able to accidentally take a passenger seat in a Humvee.
+Instead it now consistently promotes the Humvee when entered.
+A Vet 3 Humvee can no longer transport Pilots, but the Ambulance still can.

 **Links**